QuantEcon/lecture-source-py/source/rst/coase.rst

 In this example,

-* Firm 1 receives a contract to sell one unit of the completed good to a final buyer
+* Firm 1 receives a contract to sell one unit of the completed good to a final buyer.

-* Firm 1 then forms a contract with firm 2 to purchase the partially completed good at stage :math:`t_1`, with the intention of implementing the remaining :math:`1 - t_1` tasks in-house (i.e., processing from stage :math:`t_1` to stage :math:`1`)
+* Firm 1 then forms a contract with firm 2 to purchase the partially completed good at stage :math:`t_1`, with the intention of implementing the remaining :math:`1 - t_1` tasks in-house (i.e., processing from stage :math:`t_1` to stage :math:`1`).

-* Firm 2 repeats this procedure, forming a contract with firm 3 to purchase the good at stage :math:`t_2`
+* Firm 2 repeats this procedure, forming a contract with firm 3 to purchase the good at stage :math:`t_2`.

-* firm 3 decides to complete the chain, selecting :math:`t_3 = 0`
+* Firm 3 decides to complete the chain, selecting :math:`t_3 = 0`.

-At this point, production unfolds in the opposite direction (i.e., from upstream to downstream)
+At this point, production unfolds in the opposite direction (i.e., from upstream to downstream).

-* Firm 3 completes processing stages from :math:`t_3 = 0` up to :math:`t_2` and transfers the good to firm 2
+* Firm 3 completes processing stages from :math:`t_3 = 0` up to :math:`t_2` and transfers the good to firm 2.

 * Firm 2 then processes from :math:`t_2` up to :math:`t_1` and transfers the good to firm 1,

-* Firm 1 processes from :math:`t_1` to :math:`1` and delivers the completed good to the final buyer
+* Firm 1 processes from :math:`t_1` to :math:`1` and delivers the completed good to the final buyer.

-The length of the interval of stages (range of tasks) carried out by firm :math:`i` is denoted by :math:`\ell_i`
+The length of the interval of stages (range of tasks) carried out by firm :math:`i` is denoted by :math:`\ell_i`.

 .. figure:: /_static/lecture_specific/coase/allocation.png